cleanenergyexchange/fastapi-zitadel-auth/README.md

 # fastapi-zitadel-auth

-Python example to protect FastAPI endpoints using [Zitadel](https://zitadel.com/).
+Protect FastAPI endpoints using [Zitadel](https://zitadel.com/).

-Details:
+Features:

 * Authorization Code Flow with PKCE
 * JWT signature validation using JWKS obtained from Zitadel
 * Service User authentication using JWT Profiles
 * Swagger UI integration
-* Python 3.12

 > [!WARNING]
 > This repo is a work in progress and should not be used in production just yet.